 Students with a strong academic background may petition the provost to take any course by examination.
-The student's petition must have the approval of the student's advisor, the faculty member who teaches the course, and the division chair in whose division the course is located.
+The student's petition must have the approval of the student's advisor and the division chair in whose division the course is located.
+The chair will consult with appropriate faculty members before making a decision and, if the petition is approved, determine which faculty member(s) will develop/choose the exam, administer it, and grade it.
 The grade earned on the exam will be recorded on the student's transcript.
 Academic credit for the course will be granted for a grade of "D" or better.
 A non-refundable fee per credit hour must be paid prior to taking the exam.